 A Study of Pembrolizumab and Experimental Recombinant Interleukin-12 For Solid Tumors

 This phase I trial studies the side effects and best dose of pembrolizumab and recombinant interleukin-12 in treating patients with solid tumors.
-Monoclonal antibodies, such as pembrolizumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Recombinant interleukin-12 may kill tumor cells by blocking blood flow to the tumor and by stimulating white blood cells to kill tumor cells.
-Giving pembrolizumab and recombinant interleukin-12 may work better in treating patients with solid tumors.
+Giving pembrolizumab and recombinant interleukin-12 may work better than giving pembrolizumab alone in treating patients with solid tumors.

 A Phase 1 Study of MK-3475 (Pembrolizumab) in Combination With Recombinant Interleukin-12 in Patients With Solid Tumors